marianrd/cppvector/README.md

 > [!NOTE]
-> This is an educational/personal project, so expect it not to be as optimized/as functional as std::vector
+> This is an educational/personal project, don't expect it to be as optimized or functional as std::vector

 # cppvector